United States Congressional Joint Committee on the Library

 The Joint Committee on the Library is a Joint Committee of the United States Congress devoted to the affairs and administration of the Library of Congress, which is the library of the federal legislature.
 There are five members of each house on the committee.
 It has no subcommittees.

 The committee was originally established in 1806 (House Journal.
 1806.
 9th Cong., 1st sess., 27 February.) to support the expansion of a congressional library.
 In 1811, the committee was officially made permanent.
 It is Congress's oldest continuing joint committee.

 The Committee currently has oversight of the operations of the Library of Congress, as well as management of the congressional art collection, the National Statuary Hall Collection, and the United States Botanic Garden, but does not have legislative authority.

 The committee is authorized to accept any work of the fine arts on behalf of Congress and designate a location in the United States Capitol for the work of art (pursuant to the Revised Statutes).
 This authority was expanded in 1875 to require that artwork that was not the property of the United States could not be displayed in the Capitol and that rooms in the Capitol cannot be used as private studios for works of art without written permission of the Committee.
 The Architect of the Capitol has the authority to enforce this provision.

 On February 24, 1933, with the passage of House Concurrent Resolution No. 47, the Architect of the Capitol was authorized and directed to relocate within the Capitol any of the statues already received and placed in Statuary Hall, upon the approval of the Joint Committee on the Library, and to provide for the reception and location of statues received from the states.
 This provision was permanently enacted into law in 2000 in the legislative branch appropriations.

-Membership consists of the chairman and four Members of the Senate Committee on Rules and Administration, chairman and three Members of the Committee on House Administration and chairman (or his designee) of the House Appropriations Subcommittee on the Legislative Branch.
-The chairmanship of the Committee alternates between the House and Senate every two years, at the start of a new Congress.
+Membership consists of the chair and four Members of the Senate Committee on Rules and Administration, chair and three Members of the Committee on House Administration and chair (or his designee) of the House Appropriations Subcommittee on the Legislative Branch.
+The chair of the Committee alternates between the House and Senate every two years, at the start of a new Congress.

+Committee leadership

+A list of former chairs/vice chairs and ranking members/vice ranking member since 1947 are below.